 - Yes.
-Should a patient revoke a POLST, "VOID" should be written on the front side of the form. - A new form can then be completed, but a new POLST is not required.
+Should a patient revoke a POLST/ MOLST, "VOID" should be written on the front side of the form. - A new form can then be completed, but a new POLST/ MOLST is not required.

-How and when does one review and update a POLST Form?
+How and when does one review and update a POLST/ MOLST Form?

-- The POLST form should be reviewed if (1) the patient is transferred from one care setting or care level to another, (2) there is a substantial change in patient health status, or (3) the patient's treatment references change. - The patient (or person completing the form on behalf of the patient) can also identify when to review the POLST form: closeness to death, extraordinary suffering, improved condition, advanced progressive illness, and/or permanent unconsciousness. - An emergency room visit or inpatient hospitalization calls for a review. - A person with capacity or the legal decision-maker of a person without capacity can always ask for review or alternate treatment.
+- The POLST/ MOLST form should be reviewed if (a) the patient is transferred from one care setting or care level to another, b there is a substantial change in patient health status, or c the patient's treatment preferences change. - The patient (or person completing the form on behalf of the patient) can also identify when to review the POLST/ MOLST form: closeness to death, extraordinary suffering, improved condition, advanced progressive illness, and/or permanent unconsciousness. - An emergency department visit or inpatient hospitalization calls for a review. - A person with capacity or the legal decision-maker of a person without capacity can always ask for review or alternate treatment.

-If a nursing home patient with a POLST and an advance directive is being transferred, is the advance directive also sent along with the POLST?
+If a nursing home patient with a POLST/ MOLST and an advance directive, is being transferred, is the advance directive also sent along with the POLST/ MOLST?

-Yes, it is important that the treating facility have all available information including the POLST and advance directive.
+Yes, it is important that the treating facility have all available information including the POLST/ MOLST and advance directive.